 Photo Credit: Susan Wilson

-Ellen is an active pedagogue and educator, maintaining a full-time teaching studio of voice and violin students of all ages and levels, and is a member of the National Association of Teachers of Singing.
-She teaches at her home studio in Reading, MA and at the Fabulous School of Music in Beverly, MA.
-She is also the co-founder and music director of Rising Stars Productions, a music and theater education company for youth based in Reading, MA.
+Ellen is an active pedagogue and educator, maintaining a full-time teaching studio of voice students ages 10 and up.
+In her teaching, Ellen combines her skills as a vocal technician with her passion for holistic health, taking a mind-body approach to singing and performing informed by each student's particular needs.
+She is a member of the National Association of Teachers of Singing, and co-founder and music director of Rising Stars Productions, a music and theater education company for youth based in Reading, MA.